-We are saddened that we can’t celebrate our Spring 2020 graduates with our traditional ceremony at Coleman Coliseum, but that prompted a deeper look into how we celebrate our students’ accomplishments, and, how we share those stories.
-The result is this page, which will house feature stories, videos and social media links each commencement cycle, starting with our amazing Spring 2020 grads!
+When the Spring 2020 commencement ceremony at Coleman Coliseum was postponed due to COVID-19, it prompted a deeper look into how we celebrate our students’ accomplishments, and, how we share those stories.
+The result is this page, which will house feature stories, videos and social media links each commencement cycle, starting with our amazing Summer 2020 grads!

 Additionally, we’ve uploaded three awesome profile picture frames on Facebook.
 Visit our Facebook page and/or search for the “University of Alabama,” “School of Social Work,” and “Commencement 2020.”
 Tag us w/ #UASocialWorkGrad when you upload your frame to social media, and when you share commencement photos during commencement week.